Senior Staff Psychologist

 UO Love: The amazing mountains, rivers, and forests that Oregon has to offer and the easy access to so much of it from Eugene.

-I am passionate about working with students and feel particularly lucky to have the chance to be a part of someone’s life during this important and often pivotal time.
-Whether undergrad or grad student, traditional or non-traditional age, the role of being a student is often ripe with identity development, transitions, relational growth, and exploring one’s values and goals.
-While I am trained as a generalist and seek to be well-rounded in that regard, I particularly enjoy working with issues such as identity development, anxiety, depression, trauma, gender and sexuality, and relational concerns.
-I closely hold the values of equity, inclusion, and progress and have honed a passion for working with various marginalized and underserved communities, including students with varying immigration statuses, Latinx, 1st gen., LGBTQIA+, multi-racial/multi-ethnic, and international students, as well as students from lower socioeconomic backgrounds.
-Understanding how one’s various cultural identities intersect with one another is a personal and professional interest of mine, and I believe that maintaining awareness of these dynamics is essential toward the values of multicultural humility and understanding.
+Professional Interests: I am passionate about working with students, and feel grateful to have the chance to be a part of someone’s life during this important and often pivotal time.
+While I strive to be a well-rounded generalist, I have specific interests in working with issues related to identity development and culture, anxiety, depression, trauma, gender and sexuality, and relational concerns.
+My therapeutic style is an integration of multicultural and relational approaches, grounded in present-focused mindfulness and acceptance-based work.
+I closely hold the values of equity, inclusion, and pluralism and have specific interest and experience working with marginalized and underserved communities, including students with varying immigration statuses, Latinx, first gen, Jewish, Middle Eastern, LGBTQIA+, multi-racial/multi-ethnic, and international students, as well as students from lower socioeconomic backgrounds.
+Striving to understand how our intersecting identities inform aspects of our experience, values, and perspectives, is central to my work.
+I believe this also helps us move in the direction of greater cultural humility and understanding.
+I also really enjoy being in involved in the training of future therapists and psychologists through providing seminars as well as clinical supervision.